YuriyIvon/DatabaseBenchmark/README.md

 * `MongoDb`
 * `Oracle`
 * `Postgres`
 * `PostgresJsonb` - stores all queryable "logical" columns in a single JSONB column indexed with GIN index of jsonb_path_ops type.
-Supports only `Equals` and `In` primitive operators.
 * `Snowflake`
 * `SqlServer`